EvolveTechnology/toll-calculator/README.md

 The last city-developer quit recently, claiming that this solution is production-ready.
 You are now the new developer for our city - congratulations!

-Your job is to deliver the code and from now on, you are the responsible go-to-guy for this solution.
+Your job is to deliver the code and from now on, you are the responsible go-to-person for this solution.
 This is a solution you will have to put your name on.

 ## Instructions
 You can make any modifications or suggestions for modifications that you see fit.
 Deliver your results via a pull-request or e-mail.